 A semen analysis should be performed 10-12 weeks after the procedure and it is important to have at least 12 ejaculations prior to the analysis to clear the tubes of any remaining sperm.
 The semen analysis will be performed at your local laboratory.
 You do not have to make a follow-up appointment to review the results.
 Dr. Robbins will call you to review the result on the phone.

 For the first day or two after the vasectomy, you may experience mild discomfort in your scrotum or abdomen.
 Over-the-counter medications such as Tylenol or ibuprofen should help.
 The doctor may also send you home with narcotic pain medication.

 Most men in Dr. Robbins' practice who opt for vasectomy are busy with their families and careers and are concerned about time off from work after the procedure.
 To minimize downtime from work, vasectomy procedures are typically performed by Dr. Robbins on Thursday and Friday afternoons.
 This allows the clear majority of patients to take it easy over the weekend and return to work on Monday without any problems.
 We are certainly willing to work with men who do not have traditional work schedules to find an alternative day for a vasectomy procedure.

 Miami urologist Dr. David Robbins has provided a pdf copy for download of the vasectomy consent form that you signed at the North Miami Office.
 You can additionally download the pre and post-vasectomy instruction forms below as well as additional information about vasectomy from the American Urological Association:

 You will need to have someone take you home following the surgery WHEN YOU GET HOME:

-Dr. Robbins has treated countless patients in Miami and the surrounding region searching for an experienced urologist performing minimally invasive and low cost vasectomy procedures.
+Dr. Robbins has treated countless patients in Miami, Fort Lauderdale, and the surrounding region searching for an experienced urologist performing minimally invasive and low-cost vasectomy procedures.
 There are few urologists with the experience and dedication to the art of vasectomy like Dr. Robbins.